 Finally, it should be noted that the title of a work shall be protected as part of the work provided it is original.
+2.2 What is required for works to qualify for copyright protection?
 If a work falls within the one of the categories above, it may be protected by copyright if it is original.
 A work is original if the author (see point 3.1 for how to decide on who is the author) has created the work through his or her own skill, judgement and individual effort and has not copied from other works.
 It is not requisite that work is of artistic merit.
 It is also not necessary for the whole of a work to be original.

-Spain provides copyright protection if the author is:

-- a national of Spain - a national of other Member States of the EU - a national of third countries ordinarily resident in Spain - a national of other countries for those of their works published on Spanish territory for the first time or within 30 days of having been published in another country.
+Spain provides copyright protection if the author is: - a national of Spain - a national of other Member States of the EU - a national of a third country who is ordinarily resident in Spain - national of other countries, for those of their works published on Spanish territory for the first time or within 30 days of having been published in another country.
 Nationals of other countries shall enjoy protection available under the international conventions and treaties to which Spain is a party.
 The author's moral rights, whatever his or her nationality, are recognised.
+2.3 What rights does copyright grant to the rights holder?
 The IPA sets out the rights subsisting in copyright works which are the exclusive rights of the rights holder (before any licences are granted).
 They include the rights to: